 The fair values of the Group's investment properties are categorised into level 3 of the fair value hierarchy.
-During the year, there was no transfers between the investment categories (2019: two plots of land (level 2) with a value of KD 6,881,756 were transferred to commercial properties (level 3)).
+During the year, there was no transfers between the investment categories (2021: Nil).

 The Group's policy is to recognise transfers into and out of fair value hierarchy levels as at the date of the event or change in circumstances that caused the transfer.